Soluto/tweek/docs/webhooks/webhooks.md

 # UI

-## This section is still a WIP

-UI editing through the menu in settings page.
-List view of all hooks (array of hooks on each key flattened for display), each hook edited individually (using the key and index in array of hooks for the key).
+Hooks can be edited in the settings page, under the `Hooks` entry in the menu.
-There will be some link from the key edit page to seeing the list of hooks filtered to showing only hooks for this key, and a link for the create hook page (with the key pre-filled)
+There are also links from the key page to create or view hooks for this key.

-TODO: Rewrite this section after the UI is implemented

 # Storage